1847123212/vl670/README.md

 reprogram the firmware via USB to launch a BadUSB attack.

-This is implemented as jumper `JP1`, once the jumper is hardwired on the board, the EEPROM is read-only and cannot be modified by software without hardware modifications.
+This is implemented as jumper `JP1`, once the jumper is hardwired on the board, the Flash is read-only and cannot be modified by software without hardware modifications.

 That being said, this is a somewhat "underhanded" way to bypass the free software